-The numerical analysis of the system of partial differential equations, which form the basis of the 'diffusion theory', presents the gradient and the expansion velocity of the focus as functions of а set of parameters.
-High qualitative and quantitative consistency with the results of Minoque and Fry was obtained.
-However, it is important to notice that this consistency resulted from a fortunate consistency of the distribution function assumed by Minogue and Fry and the one resulting from the 'diffusion theory' rather than from consistency in assumptions on spore dispersal mechanisms.
-Minoque and Fry assumed that only deposition is 'responsible' for the decrease of the density of deposited spores with the distance from the plant of origin.
+The numerical analysis of the system of partial differential equations, which form the basis of the 'diffusion theory', presents the gradient and the expansion velocity of the focus as functions of a set quantitative of parameters.
+High qualitative and consistency with the results of Minogue and Fry was obtained.
+However, it is important to notice that this consistency resulted from a fortunate consistency of the distribution function assumed by Minoque and Frv and the one resulting from the 'diffusion theory' rather than from consistency in assumptions on spore dispersal mechanisms.
+Minogue and Fry assumed that only deposition is 'responsible' for the decrease of the density of deposited spores with the distance from the plant of origin.
 The 'diffusion theory' assumes that the spore distribution is the result of two processes: (1) turbulent diffusion, and (2) deposition.